 $ git clone https://github.com/AliyunContainerService/jenkins-on-serverless.git $ cd jenkins-on-serverless

-- Persist the jenkins_home directory.
+- Mount a persistent volume to the jenkins_home directory.

 #volumeMounts: # - mountPath: /var/jenkins_home # name: jenkins-home ..... #volumes: # - name: jenkins-home # nfs: # path: / # server: